An Ear for Pythagorean Harmonics:

 download Quad Nets paper. (.pdf format, 1.1 Mb)

-The complete paper Timing Devices paper, titled "An Ear for Pythagorean Harmonics: Mathematical Processing in Brain Models Built From "Timing Devices", is available for download, a .pdf file, 460 kB.
+The complete technical paper ("An Ear for Pythagorean Harmonics: Brain Models Built From Timing Devices") is available for download, a .pdf file, 460 kB.
 Another web page presents the Abstract of the paper and the listing of Contents.

-The separate website, link, Shimmering Silences in Beautiful Music (2009) presented initial investigations and original constructions that developed into the present Ear for Pythagorean Harmonics, along with an earlier version of the Timing Devices paper, titled An Ear for Pythagorean Harmonics: Mathematical Processing in Brain Models Built From "Timing Devices," (2009), a .pdf file 212 kB.
+The separate website, link, Shimmering Silences in Beautiful Music (2009) presented initial investigations and original constructions that developed into the present Ear for Pythagorean Harmonics, along with an earlier version of the Timing Devices paper, An Ear for Pythagorean Harmonics: Mathematical Processing in Brain Models Built From "Timing Devices," (2009), a .pdf file 212 kB.

-The separate web page, "Timing Devices or Why Brains Are Not Computers," link, is now the setting for the first, 2007, version of the Timing Devices paper, .pdf file, 363 kB.
+The separate web page, "Timing Devices or Why Brains Are Not Computers, link, is now the setting for the first, 2007, version of the Timing Devices paper, .pdf file, 363 kB.

 The separate web page, Dancer - Shimmering Gaits of a Six-Legged Engineered Organism link, contains a proposed series of projects for construction of systems for engineered organisms (artificial animals) to be built from timing devices and Quad Net assemblies, starting with a "Utricle" that detects the orientation of an organism with respect to gravity and progressively leading upwards to a six-legged organism that uses a variety of coordination patterns ("gaits") in attempts to navigate a broken and obstructed terrain.